Trying to eat vegan but can’t curb your cheese addiction? Here’s how to give up cheese

 How to stop craving cheese

-If you’re constantly craving cheese, it’s best to wean yourself off it instead of trying to quit overnight.
+Our community has two different stances on this one.
+Some advise that if you’re constantly craving cheese, it’s best to wean yourself off it instead of trying to quit overnight.
 Start by making small replacements, taking it one day (or even one meal) at a time.
-You may find it useful to have one cheese-free day a week, then two, then three, and so on.
+You may find it useful to have one cheese-free day a week, then two, then three and so on.
 Meat Free Monday is a thing, so why not start Cheese Free Tuesday?

-Trying to go cheese-free overnight may make your cravings worse, which can leave you feeling like it’s impossible.
-Make gradual changes and allow your body to adjust to meals that don’t involve cheese.
+Trying to go cheese-free overnight may make your cravings worse, which can leave you feeling like it’s impossible so you may as well just stick to your normal habits.
+Making gradual changes and allowing your body to adjust to meals that don’t involve cheese could work better for you than quitting overnight.

-When people transition from vegetarian to vegan or try vegan for the first time, they often realize that vegan cheese doesn’t measure up to the real thing.
-Although vegan cheese has come a long way, it’s not always a like-for-like replacement.
-If you buy vegan cheese expecting it to taste the same, you might be disappointed.
+When people transition from vegetarian to vegan or try vegan for the first time, they often realise that vegan cheese doesn’t measure up to the real thing.
+Although vegan cheese has come a long way, it’s not a like-for-like replacement.
+If you buy vegan cheese expecting it to taste the same, you’ll probably be disappointed.

 Avoid vegan cheeses until you’ve mastered eating meals that aren’t cheese-based.
 Most people find that their tastebuds adapt over time, so when you try vegan cheese in the future, it might not be a shock to the system.